Darwen: History

-Andrew Carnegie financed a public library here; the town also had an art and technology college and a grammar school.
+Andrew Carnegie financed a public library here; the town also had an art and technology college, and a grammar school.
 In 1931, Darwen was visited by Mahatma Gandhi, he had accepted the invitation from Corder Catchpool, Quaker manager of the Spring Vale Garden Village Ltd, to see the effects of India's boycott of cotton goods.

 India Mill is now home to many companies, including Brookhouse (producers of aeroplane parts) and Capita Group, which runs TV licensing.
 Since the 1950s, the textile industry has strongly declined in the region, although many industrial buildings from the period survive, now used for other purposes.
-India Mill and its chimney have been sold in a £12 million deal.
+India Mill and its chimney were sold in a £12 million deal.

+Among Darwen's other notable employers include: